vPeteWalker/midway/db/aag/aag.rst

 Microsoft SQL Database Availability
 -----------------------------------

 Up to this point, we have been using Era to create single instance databases.
-For a production database, a clustered solution to provide high availability is required to reduce the chance of downtime for your application, and/or your business.
-Era supports provisioning and managing Microsoft SQL Server Always-On Availability Group (AAG) and Oracle RAC clustered databases.
+For a production database, a clustered solution to provide high availability is necessary to reduce the chance of downtime for your application, and therefore your business.
+Era supports provisioning and managing Microsoft SQL Server Always-On Availability Groups (AAG) and Oracle RAC clustered databases.

 SQL Server AAG clusters have many moving parts, and manually deploying a single cluster can easily take several hours.

-*In this lab you will clone your existing production SQL Server database to a database cluster, and test its availability using the Fiesta app.
-This requires completion of the :ref:`calmenable` section*
+*In this lab you will clone an existing production SQL Server database, turn it into a database cluster, and test its availability using the Fiesta app.
+This requires completion of the :ref:`calmenable` section.*

 Provision Fiesta Web Tier
 +++++++++++++++++++++++++